-Almond Milk – although it is not a type of nut that can trigger your pet’s allergies, it still has lactose which kitties cannot really digest in large amounts.
+Almond Milk – Although almonds are not a type of nut that can trigger your pet’s allergies, almond milk still has lactose which kitties cannot really digest in large amounts.
 Can cats drink almond milk?
-Yes, but only in small amounts because if you give too much, it could cause upset stomach which can also lead to diarrhea.
+Yes, but only in small amounts.
+If you give too much, it can cause an upset stomach which can also lead to diarrhea.

-Cow’s Milk – cats enjoy the sweetness and thickness of the cream that rises above the milk that has been collected or processed from cows.
+Cow Milk – cats enjoy the sweetness and thickness of the cream that rises above the milk that has been collected or processed from cows.
 Though they find it delicious, it is not healthy for them at all as there is too much lactose in this drink.
-They would have difficulty in digesting the sugar and end up having an upset stomach or diarrhea.
+They have difficulty digesting the sugar and end up with an upset stomach or diarrhea.

 Rice Milk – cats are obligate carnivores and rice or grain products are of no use to them.
-This type of milk also has a lot of additives that could lead to very bad complications so we suggest that you avoid giving this to your cat.
+This type of milk also has a lot of additives that can lead to bad health complications so we suggest that you avoid giving this to your cat.

-Goat’s Milk – this type of milk is the usual alternative for kittens if you can’t afford to purchase KMRs.
-However, you should feed them only in small portions as this still has a lot of lactose if given in large amounts.
+Goat Milk – this type of milk is the usual alternative for kittens if you can’t afford to purchase Kitten Milk Replacers (KMRs).
+However, you should feed them goat milk only in small portions as they’ll be getting a lot of lactose if they drink this in large amounts.

 Lactose-free Milk – judging by the name, some pet parents believe that this could be a great alternative to milk.
 Many cat owners give a saucer of this as a treat from time to time.
-But can cats drink lactose-free milk?
-The answer is YES and NO.
+But should cats drink lactose-free milk?
+The answer is both yes and no.

-There would be no need for your fur baby to produce as much lactase enzymes as it can because there’s no lactose to break down.
-However, there are other additives in this type of milk that can trigger sicknesses in cats.
+With lactose-free milk, there’s no need for your fur baby to produce as many lactase enzymes as it can because there’s no lactose to break down.
+However, there are other additives in this type of milk that can cause sickness in cats.